dotnet-websharper/core/docs/Overview.md

 ## Sitelets: server-side functionality

-WebSharper Sitelets provide server-side functionality to parse HTTP requests and serve content.
+WebSharper Sitelets is an API to parse HTTP requests and serve content in a strongly typed and functional way.
 HTTP endpoints are represented by values of a user-defined EndPoint type, which are parsed from requests based on their shape and some attributes.
 With Sitelets, you can: